fluffy-bunny/viperEx/README.md

 # viperEx

-Filling the gaps from the awesome spf13/viper project There is an [spf13/viper--issue](https://github.com/spf13/viper/issues/1140) that reference this project.
+Filling the gaps from the awesome spf13/viper project.
+There is an [spf13/viper--issue](https://github.com/spf13/viper/issues/1140) that reference this project.